-It is the step-by-step direction of what you want them to do next if interested in your offer.
+It is the step-by-step direction of what you want them to do next if they are interested in your offer.

 The first example is for the Target website.
-We see a Black Friday deal banner immediately when we land on the site.
+We see a seasonal marketing campaign on the CTA button.

 The following example is Grammarly's homepage.